iadomenech/iadomenech/README.md

 More specifically, I work with different probabilistic models whose realizations — or trajectories, in the case of stochastic fields — fall into the KPZ universality class.
 In short: I build large-scale simulations and Monte Carlo methods to test my ideas

-As a side project, I work on algorithmic trading, building fractal models for third-party use and developing the full ecosystem.
-On the strategy side, I mainly focus on risk management techniques applied to portfolios of strategies developed by others.
+As a side project, I work on algorithmic trading, building fractal models and developing the full ecosystem.
+On the strategy side, I mainly focus on risk management techniques applied to portfolios of strategies.
 If you're interested, feel free to reach out on LinkedIn.

 <table align="center" cellspacing="10" cellpadding="0">
   <tr>